converga/QA_scripts/README.md

 # QA_scripts
-A few useful tools for web-testing such as:
+A few useful scrpipts for testing moysklad and subzero endpoints such as:
-* bomber script to highload-test service
+* bomber_single - a script to bomb with requests one or two accounts, in threads
-* a registry script with a few tricky ips
+* bomber2many - a script to bomb with requests to many accounts, in threads
-* a simple registry script to MoySklad via REMAP
+* reg_script - simple registry script to MoySklad via REMAP, with a bunch of tricky IPs